 Technically, you could.
-The main difference is that herbs de provence use savory, and Italian seasoning does not.
-But if you have herbs de provence and don’t want to run to the store for Italians seasoning, you could get away with exchanging those two seasoning blend.
+The main difference is that herbs de Provence use savory, and Italian seasoning does not.
+But if you have herbs de Provence and don’t want to run to the store for Italian seasoning, you could get away with exchanging those two seasoning blends.

 HOW TO READ LABELS ON STORE BOUGHT HERBS